team-301/team-301.github.io/index.md

 <h4> Last Updated On: 2/26/2023</h4>

+<h1> Introduction </h1>

+Today renewable energy is playing a huge role in saving the planet and also acknowledging people about nature.
+In this project, our team is going to build a functional robot to sense dust, temperature, and humidity, and take action to clean any solar panel or tool that needs regular cleaning for efficiency.
+Most of us are not aware of how solar panels play a huge role in reducing the footprint of pollution around the world.
+As a team, we decided to focus on and solve a challenge that will increasingly affect the usage of solar panels.
+The project mainly aims to sense and collect data based on how efficient are solar panels and compare the efficiency before and after the cleaning.
+Moreover, it aims to support and increasingly affect solar panel users and new customers.

 ## [1.0 Our Team Organization Strategy](/team-organization)
 In this section you will go through our team strategy to keep track of the project process and the timeline.
 Moreover, you will get to know who the team members are and what is their roles.